cincospenguinos/We-reGoingHomePrototype/README.md

 Since we are drawing a lot off of Zelda and D&D, we may want to explore combat encounters in the game.
 It would add a decent amount of complexity, and may totally remove us from the experience we're trying to build, which is **FATHERHOOD**.

+Andre will need to talk to Stefano about this idea.

 * I'm imagining a day/season/year cycle with the tree.
 Perhaps the rooms should change accordingly.
 That's something to play around with

 ## Ideas